HackRVA/badge2024/README.md

 The simulator is intended to run on a Posix-y (that is, Linux or Mac) environment.
 Windows can build and run it, but using Windows Subsystem for Linux if your Linux subsystem has a desktop environment set up.

-But to build the simulator, you will need a C compiler for your computer, in addition to GTK2.
-The best way to install GTK2 is probably through a package manager.
+But to build the simulator, you will need a C compiler for your computer.
+The simulator relies on SDL2 for graphics and keyboard/mouse/game controller support, so you will need to install SDL2 ("apt-get install sdl2-dev" package on Debian based distros).

 ### Visual Studio Code Setup